 It is an American pastime to complain about one’s job.
-A bad boss, late hours, poor pay: there is always plenty to complain about.
-However even the worst office 9-5 in the U.S. is a cakewalk compared to being a sulfur miner on Kawah Ijena, an 8,660 foot active volcano in East Java, Indonesia, which bears a certain similarity to Dante’s vision of hell.
+A bad boss, late hours, poor pay; there is always plenty to complain about.
+However even the worst office 9-5 in the U.S. is a cakewalk compared to being a sulfur miner on Kawah Ijen, an 8,660-foot active volcano in East Java, Indonesia, which bears a certain similarity to Dante’s vision of hell.

 Working on the side of the active volcano in temperatures surpassing 100 degrees Fahrenheit, workers use metal poles to hack out chunks of elemental sulfur.
-Using ceramic pipes, they channel the gases which drain out as liquid red sulfur before hardening into the yellow chunks the miners carry out.
-To do all this, the workers must stand near a live sulfur vent pouring out masses of the noxious, choking gas.
-(The air carries H2SO4 and CaSO4 which are both toxic.)
-The workers then load up baskets with 150 to 200 pounds (70 to 100 kilos) of sulfur chunks and haul them up up 200 meters to the crater rim, and then down three kilometers and 1500 meters to the weighing station where the sulfur is sold to be used in vulcanizing rubber and bleaching sugar.
-The reward: around thirteen U.S. dollars a day.
+Using ceramic pipes, they channel the gases which drain out as liquid red sulfur which then hardens into the yellow chunks the miners carry out.
+To do all this, the workers must stand near a live sulfur vent pouring out masses of the noxious, choking gas (the air carries H2SO4 and CaSO4, which are both toxic).
+The workers then load baskets with 150-200 pounds (68-91 kilos) of sulfur chunks and haul them up 200 meters to the crater rim, and then down three kilometers of traile and 1500 meters of elevation to the weighing station where the sulfur is sold to be used in vulcanizing rubber and bleaching sugar.
+The reward: around US$13 a day.